CrunchyData/postgres-operator/hugo/content/Security/postgres-operator-rbac.md

 ## PostreSQL Operator RBAC

 The *conf/postgres-operator/pgorole* file is read at start up time when the operator is deployed to the Kubernetes cluster.
-This file defines the Operator roles whereby Operator API users can be authorized.
+This file defines the PostgreSQL Operator roles whereby PostgreSQL Operator API users can be authorized.

 The *conf/postgres-operator/pgouser* file is read at start up time also and contains username, password, role, and namespace information as follows: